A downloadable tool

 • Automatically set the Sound Manager module scene as an AutoLoad.

-• Create a dock in the editor to make the configuration easier of the sound manager.
+• Create a dock in the editor to make an easier configuration of the sound manager.

 On this download page, you will find different files:

-• Sound Manager Demo: This is basically the project I made during the development of the Version 3.0 for testing purposes.
-You can download it and run it in you Godot Engine editor to test the plugin and play with it to understand how it works.
+• Sound Manager Demo: This is basically the project I made during the development of Version 3.0 for testing purposes.
+I have updated it to a new revamped version for Version 4.0.
+You can download it and run it in your Godot Engine editor to test the plugin and play with it to understand how it works.
+It requires Godot Engine 4.

 Configuration